-I know it is unusual to put the summary at the beginning, but there is a lot of information here, some of which the reader may not be familiar with.
-Once the whole concept is understood the knowledgeable and skilful beekeeper will see this as a basic system they will be able to modify in many ways.
+I know it is unusual to put the summary at the beginning, but there is a lot of information here and I don't want the reader to be confused or put off.
 It is very simple, but there are so many possibilities, hence the lengthy description.
-I hope the inexperienced reader won't be confused or put off.

 All we are doing is starting with a strong colony in the spring.
-At intervals during the summer we are taking two nucs off it at a time, giving each a queen cell and drawn comb, placing them at the side of the parent colony, then moving the parent colony to another stand in the same apiary.
+At intervals during the summer we are taking two nucs at a time off it, placing them at the side of the parent colony, then moving the parent colony some distance away in the same apiary.
 The flying bees from the parent colony are distributed between the two nucs.

 When they have built up, the earlier pair(s) of nucs can have brood or bees removed to make up or augment other colonies.